Pipeline Operator Digitizes Map Production with Custom App Solution

 Since the implementation of Web AppBuilder, and as staff grow more familiar with the online maps, Stanley says the demand for paper maps for simple or routine tasks has decreased.
 Certainly, paper maps will still be necessary for reporting or other mandates, but the digital delivery of maps has led to significant cost savings in different areas—for example, reduced costs for printing maps.

-Staff from various areas of the company are using Web AppBuilder for ArcGIS, including senior executives; engineering, land, and exploration staff; and field crews.
+Staff from various areas of the company are using Web AppBuilder, including senior executives; engineering, land, and exploration staff; and field crews.
 Examples of apps deployed include the following:

 - Pipeline view app—At the executive viewer level, this app enables pipeline expansion by allowing users to join current drilling activity with BFPL's pipeline-gathering network.
 Also, upper-level administration can monitor expansion progress.
 At the engineering viewer level, the pipeline view app aids in positioning assets such as pumps.